 "You have a magnetic personality and a very calming presence.
 Your village and its people are absolutely amazing and inspiring.
 I predict the Earth and Spirit Tour will blossom beautifully.
 It certainly deserves to!
 We all had a fabulous time."
 N. Lovelace

 We'll no doubt be joined from time to time by our neighbors: Carmella will give us a tour of her amazing garden, my cousin Anna will pop in occasionally and the fruit man will come by on a daily basis, tooting his horn from a truck laden with the freshest fruits and vegetables imaginable.
 Maria Rosaria and Michelina are our main chefs, and will not only serve us exquisitely prepared traditional foods and describe their preparation, but will also bless us with their sparkling personalities, stories and unique world view.

 Our tour is limited to six participants per year.
 A $500 non-refundable deposit will hold your place for this once in a life time experience in southern Italia.
-Full payment for the spring 2018 tour is due by February 1st, 2018.
-You'll find payment links at the bottom of this page.
-You may prefer to send a check and that is perfectly fine.
+You may use the button at the top of this page.
+The remainder of your payment for the October 2018 tour is due by August 1st, 2018.
+You'll find payment links at the bottom of this page for that, but we prefer you send a check.
+If you use the link below we will add the bank charges to your fee, usually an extra $150.

 1 - Departure USA - Arrival Italia!
 You'll probably want to rest and recuperate after all your traveling.
 We'll feed you a wonderful welcome meal and help you get settled in and ready for bed.